intentframe/intentframe/deploy/dev/README.md

 The registry/runtime clients accept a `base_url` and also read it from the environment, so existing harnesses run unmodified — just point them at the edge.
 The executor config to use depends on which test suite you're running:
-The core config declares which action bundles `intentframe-core` loads; the compose default is `/app/packages/intentframe-native-kit/intentframe_native_kit/core.yaml`.
+The core config declares which action bundles `intentframe-server` loads; the compose default is `/app/packages/intentframe-native-kit/intentframe_native_kit/core.yaml`.
 Executor packs are selected separately via `EXECUTOR_CONFIG`.
 See [docs/plugin-profiles.md](../../docs/plugin-profiles.md).